voje/git-overview/README.md

 git clone https://github.com/voje/git-overview.git
 cd git-overview

+# You don't want to write to the master branch,
+# create a new branch instead.
+git checkout -b new_feature_branch

 # Create a new file (or change an existing one).
 echo "Some new feature" > new_feature.txt